 Process:

-To begin, make sure your filling machine is set up properly:
+To begin, make sure your filling machine is set up correctly:

-All heat pads should be tight and securely fastened, you do not want any heat loss between any possible spaces between the heat pad and material vessels (lines, reservoir, and fittings).
-As you are homogenizing your product, pre-heating your filling units as well.
+All heat pads should be tight and securely fastened.
+You do not want any heat loss between any possible spaces between the heat pad and material vessels (lines, reservoir, and fittings).
+As you homogenize your product, pre-heating your filling units is also important.

 1. Line heat pads on the cartridge gun unit should be set to 175-215°F